James P. Scanlan, Attorney at Law

 Educational Disparities/Achievement Disparities

-(Apr., 2011, rev. Apr.
-17, 2012)
+(Apr., 2011, rev. May 17, 2014)

-The Measuring Health Disparities, Scanlan’s Rule, Mortality and Survival, Measures of Association, Lending Disparities, and Discipline Disparities pages of this site (and their subpages) address the failure in the law and the social and medical sciences to recognize the way that, for reasons related to the shapes of normal distributions of factors associate with experiencing an outcome, standard measures of differences between outcome rates tend to be affected by the overall prevalence of an outcome.
+The Measuring Health Disparities, Scanlan’s Rule, Mortality and Survival, Measures of Association, Lending Disparities, and Discipline Disparities pages of this site (and their sub-pages) address the failure in the law and the social and medical sciences to recognize the way that, for reasons related to the shapes of normal distributions of factors associated with experiencing an outcome, standard measures of differences between outcome rates tend to be affected by the overall prevalence of an outcome.
 Most notably, as an outcome increases in overall prevalence, relative differences in experiencing it tend to decrease while relative differences in failing to experience it tend to increase.
 Thus, for example, if a test cutoff is lowered (or overall test performance improves) relative differences in pass rates tend to decrease while relative differences in failure rates tend to increase.
 Absolute differences and odds ratios tend also to be affected by the overall prevalence of an outcome, though in a more complicated way.
 Roughly, as uncommon outcomes (less than 50% for both groups) become more common, absolute differences tend to increase; as common outcomes (more than 50% for both groups) become even more common, absolute differences tend to decrease.
 The matter is a bit more complicated where the rate is above 50% for one group and below 50% for the other, as explained in the introductory section to the Scanlan’s Rule page.
 Differences measured by odds ratios tend to change in the opposite direction of absolute differences.

-Some points have been touched upon in prior articles or presentations.
-Race and Mortality (Society, Jan/Feb 2000) briefly discussed how supporters of affirmative action in college admissions have pointed to the small relative differences between minority and white graduations rates at elite universities, while opponents have pointed to large relative differences in rates of failing to graduate at those universities.
-Neither the supporters nor the opponents recognized that the patterns they cited were to be expected simply because elite universities have high graduation rates.
-Slide 13 of the presentation Measurement Problems in the National Healthcare Disparities (American Public Health Association 2007) used data from a chart styled “Remarkable Results” in a November 4, 2007 Washington Post article[i], which discussed perceived substantial decreases in achievement gaps at a school in Maryland, to illustrate that the National Center for Health Statistics, relying on relative differences in adverse outcomes, would find the gaps to have increased.
+• Slide 13 of the presentation Measurement Problems in the National Healthcare Disparities (American Public Health Association 2007) used data from a chart styled “Remarkable Results” in a November 4, 2007 Washington Post article[i], which discussed perceived substantial decreases in achievement gaps at a school in Maryland, to illustrate that the National Center for Health Statistics, relying on relative differences in adverse outcomes, would find the gaps to have increased.

-I present below data from that and another Washington Post article to illustrate the issues, along with information on changes in relative differences, absolute differences, and the only actually useful measure of difference between outcome rates – that described on the Solutions sub-page of the Measuring Health Disparities page (and which I usually term “EES” and which, as noted there, is also known as the probit).
+In the tables below, I illustrate the relevant issues with data from the above-referenced Remarkable Results table in a November 4 2007 Washington Post article and data from an April 5, 2011 Washington Post article[ii] that, in finding larger improvements in rates of scoring at advanced levels in math among Asians than whites, relied on percentage point changes as the indicator of the size of changes in rates of scoring at those levels.
+With such data, I also present information concerning on standard measures of differences between rates or changes in rates, as well as the only actually useful measure of difference between outcome rates or changes in rates – that described on the Solutions sub-page of the Measuring Health Disparities page (and which I usually term “EES” and which, as noted there, is also known as the probit).
 The Solutions/Probit method derives from a pair of rates the difference, in terms of the percentage of a standard deviation, between hypothesized underlying distributions.
-It should be recognized, however, that in the educational context, the actual underlying data generally is available to enable one to directly determine whether differences between means have changed.
+It should be recognized, however, that in the educational context, the actual underlying data generally are available to enable one to directly determine whether differences between means have changed.

-There two ways one can examine group changes time.
-One can compare the sizes of the disparity at each point in time (which is how the matter is characterized two paragraphs above).
+There two ways one can examine changes in group differences over time when overall rates are changing.
+One can compare the sizes of the disparity at each point in time (which is the way the matter is characterized in the third paragraph of this item).
 Or one can compare the size of the changes experienced by each group.
-Because the Remarkable Results Table presented data for a number of groups, the latter approach is less complicated and is used here with regard to those data.
+Because the Remarkable Results table presented data for a number of groups, the latter approach is less complicated and is primarily used here with regard to those data.[iii]

-A useful feature of the Solutions/Probit approach is that difference between the disparity at two points in time will be the same as the difference between the changes experienced by the groups being compared between the two points in time (as explained in the Subgroups Effects sub-page of the Scanlan’s Rule page).[iii]
+A useful feature of the Solutions/Probit approach is that difference between the disparity at two points in time will be the same as the difference between the changes experienced by the groups being compared between the two points in time (as explained in the Subgroups Effects sub-page of the Scanlan’s Rule page).[iv]
 To illustrate that point parts of the data from the articles will be analyzed two ways.

 Table 1 – Changes in Proficiency Rates from Remarkable Results Table